Allentown High School

-Allentown High School is a public high school that serves students in ninth through twelfth grades from three communities in Monmouth County, New Jersey, United States, operating as part of the Upper Freehold Regional School District.
-The school serves students from Allentown Borough and Upper Freehold Township.
-Millstone Township sends students to the district's high school as part of a sending/receiving relationship.
+Allentown High School is a four-year public high school serving students in ninth through twelfth grades from three communities in Monmouth County, in the U.S. state of New Jersey, operating as part of the Upper Freehold Regional School District.
+The school enrolls students from Allentown Borough and Upper Freehold Township.
+Students from Millstone Township attend through a sending/receiving relationship with the Millstone Township Schools.
 The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1959.

-As of the 2021–22 school year, the school had an enrollment of 1,131 students and 81.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 13.9:1.
-There were 36 students (3.2% of enrollment) eligible for free lunch and 12 (1.1% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,043 students and 74.4 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.0:1.
+There were 34 students (3.3% of enrollment) eligible for free lunch and 17 (1.6% of students) eligible for reduced-cost lunch.

 The district participates in the Interdistrict Public School Choice Program at Allentown High School, having been approved on November 2, 1999, as one of the first ten districts statewide to participate in the program.
 Seats in the program for non-resident students are specified by the district and are allocated by lottery, with tuition paid for participating students by the New Jersey Department of Education.